awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53.md

 1. On the **Transfer domain to Route 53** page, choose **Transfer multiple domains to Route 53**\.

-1. For each domain that you want to transfer, type the domain name and the authorization code in the following format\.
+1. For each domain that you want to transfer, enter the domain name and the authorization code in the following format\.
 Note the comma between the domain name and the authorization code:

    ```
    domain-name-1,authorization-code-1